- Humanities

 First-Year (Freshman) Requirements

 In addition to completing the courses required for UC admission, high school students planning to major in literature at UC Santa Cruz should emphasize reading and writing skills in high school.
 Background in a foreign language is helpful.
-The Literature Department faculty require that all literature majors have one year of college-level proficiency in a second language.
+The Literature Department faculty require that all literature majors have one year of college-level proficiency in a second language, or demonstrated reading ability at this level.

 Transfer Requirements